torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 .. **

-While the following sequence deletes and registers them:
+While the following sequence deletes and unregisters them:

 .. code-block:: c